Yash-Varia/Yash-Varia/README.md

 Currently Worked on several Personal Game projects.

 Acadamic Details:-
-I obtained my diploma in Computerengineering from KJ Somaiya Polytechnic in 2019.
+I obtained my diploma in Computer Engineering from KJ Somaiya Polytechnic in 2019.
 Graduated from Shah and Anchor Engineering college in IT department in 2022.

 <!---